openmv/openmv/README.md

 The first generation of OpenMV cameras is based on STM32 ARM Cortex-M Digital Signal Processors (DSPs) and OmniVision sensors.
 The boards have built-in RGB and IR LEDs, USB FS support for programming and video streaming, a uSD socket, and I/O headers breaking out PWM, UARTs, SPI, I2C, CAN, and more.
 Additionally, the OpenMV Cam supports extension modules (shields) using the I/O headers for adding a WiFi adapter, a LCD Display, a Thermal Vision Sensor, a Motor Driver, and more.
 The OpenMV project was successfully funded via Kickstarter back in 2015 and has come a long way since then.
 For more information, please visit [https://openmv.io](https://openmv.io)

-## Building Firmware
+## Building the firmware from source

-For information on how to build the firmware for the OpenMV Cam please see our [Firmware Guide](src/README.md).
+For more information on how to build the OpenMV firmware from source, see [Building the Firmware From Source](https://github.com/openmv/openmv/blob/master/src/README.md)

+## Tensorflow support
+The OpenMV firmware supports loading quantized Tensorflow Lite models.
+The firmware supports loading external models that reside on the filesystem to memory (on boards with SDRAM), and internal models (embedded into the firmware) in place.
+To load an external Tensorflow model from the filesystem from Python use [`tf`](https://docs.openmv.io/library/omv.tf.html) Python module.
+For information on embedding Tensorflow models into the firmware, and loading them, please see [Tensorflow Support](https://github.com/openmv/openmv/edit/master/src/lib/libtf/README.md).

-## Interface Library
+## Interface library

 The OpenMV Cam comes built-in with an RPC (Remote Python/Procedure Call) library which makes it easy to connect the OpenMV Cam to your computer, a SBC (single board computer) like the RaspberryPi or Beaglebone, or a microcontroller like the Arduino or ESP8266/32.
 The RPC Interface Library works over: